SpruceGuy7/Portable-VirtualBox/data/ReadMe.txt

 . : Portable VirtualBox7 : .

-Description: Only start the Portable-VirtualBox.exe as all settings
+Description: Only start the Portable-VirtualBox7.exe as all settings
              are automatically made.
 It must not be manually edited.

 Features of starter:

 - downloads and extracts the installation file contain within VirtualBox
-- SplashScreen shows on startup and closing Portable-VirtualBox (includes current VirtualBox compatible version)
+- SplashScreen shows on startup and closing Portable-VirtualBox7 (includes current VirtualBox compatible version)
 - HotKeys (STRG+1 bis STRG+6)
 - HotKeys can be now self selected